SusanMowers/Re_Cens_Doc/EN/markdown_log _for_ccri_prelim.md

 Part 2.

 Used workaround for this table:
-1. I used the superscript format <sup>blah blah<sup/> all to create a small font.
+1. I used the superscript format \<sup>blah blah\<sup/>, to create a small font.
 Otherwise the table of contents is massive and onerous to read.
 I don't think the offset superscript text positioning is a biggie.
 2. I got rid of all the periods in the section numbering, so 1.2 became 1-2.
 This one change lets us create internal page links to the CCRI data sources section headers.